Lifestyle Entrepreneurship

 Example: The Travel Vlogger or Surf Shop

-• Modern Version: Digital Nomads who run solo SaaS businesses while traveling the world.
+• Modern Version: Digital Nomads running solo SaaS businesses.

 Work to Live, Don't Live to Work!